kroman0/products/quintagroup.themetemplate/trunk/quintagroup/themetemplate/README.txt

 Overview
 ========

-This theme template allows you to create plone3 theme python package with nested namespace.
-Initial package is theme package skeleton.
+This theme template allows you to create initial theme package skeleton, i.e. create plone3 theme python package with nested namespace (this is different from deafult plone3_theme template in Zopeskel)

-This package can be extended (filled in) with:
+After that you can extend theme package by the following elements:

   - skin-layer(s)
   - portlet(s)